celestiaorg/celestia-node/docs/adr/adr-014-bootstrap-from-previous-peers.md

 ## Decision

-Periodically store the addresses of previously seen peers in a key-value database, and allow the node to bootstrap from these peers on start-up.
+Periodically store the addresses of previously seen peers in a key-value database, and allow the node to bootstrap from these peers on start-up, by following the methodology of:

+* Approach A.

+Caveats: In regards to the storage section of approach A, we decided to factorize the store implementation under `das/store.go` to be used by both approach A and the checkpoint store in `daser`.

 ## Design